1977 Encino helicopter crash: Aftermath and investigation

 During the National Transportation Safety Board (NTSB) investigation, no evidence of failure or malfunction of the aircraft or any of its systems prior to the crash was found.
 Further examination of the engine found approximately five fluid ounces of jet fuel in the entire fuel system and that the engine had flamed out due to fuel starvation.
 The final report from the NTSB lists the probable causes as improper in-flight decisions and mismanagement of fuel by the pilot in command which led to fuel exhaustion.
 Also listed was improper operation of flight controls during the power-off autorotation.

-According to one report, the helicopter's fuel gauge had been reported faulty by Powers.
+According to one report, Powers had reported that the helicopter's fuel gauge was faulty.
 The improperly operating fuel gauge would indicate empty when the fuel tank contained enough fuel for 30 minutes flying time.
 It has been alleged the gauge was repaired to function correctly without Powers being notified.
 This is a possible explanation why an experienced pilot such as Powers could have run out of fuel.